egalli64/jees/README.md

-# jees
+# bossy jees
 Java EE Servlet

 Introduction to Java EE on a Web Server

-Tested on
+Tested on JBoss EAP 7.3
-- Tomcat 9
-- WildFly 20